AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 >[!NOTE]
 >
 >If you create an interactive video to launch a web page when a user selects a thumbnail image, some devices block the pop-up web page from opening.
 In such cases, you must change the pop-up blocker setting on the device.
 For example, on an Apple iPhone 6, navigate to **[!UICONTROL Settings]** > **Safari** > **Block Pop-ups**, then slide the control to **[!UICONTROL Off]**.
-Now, when you play an interactive video and select a thumbnail, you are prompted if you want to open the pop-up.
+Now, when playing an interactive video and selecting a thumbnail, you are prompted if you want to open the pop-up.
 If you accept, the web page opens.

 ### Watch how interactive videos are created {#watch-how-interactive-videos-are-created}